stagadimples/movemaker/README.md

 As this algorithm relies on shop demand for stocked products, so best approach may be to develop a product-level forecast.

+A simple forecast based on average daily sales * probability of sale is used to determine expected demand

 ## Assign likelihood of tote selection for totes containing chosen products, and meeting units criteria

 ## Decision Rule:
-# A. For each product in ASRS, sort totes in ascending order of units
+# A. For each product in ASRS, sort totes in descending order of units

 # 1. Products in OSR whose units < Expected Units